An algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating connected induced subgraphs of size $k$: Algorithm for enumerating connected induced subgraphs of size

+1).
+It was visited before $v_{\min}$ and added as a forbidden vertex in the main loop by line 8.
+This can be ruled out because $v_{\min}$ is the first vertex in reverse DFS order.

+2).
+It was marked as a forbidden vertex during the construction of $C'$.
+According to the algorithm's neighbor handling rule, the newly marked forbidden vertices in an enumeration node remain only for its descendants.
+For subsequent sibling branches of that node, these forbidden vertices will become permitted vertices.
+Hence, $u$ is available to expand $C'$ in those sibling branches\footnote{Assume that $\{u, v\}$ are two permitted vertices currently under consideration, and that $v$ is visited first.
+In all descendant branches resulting from adding $v$, the vertex $u$ is marked as forbidden.
+However, in subsequent sibling branches, $u$ is a permitted vertex and can be used to expand the connected set.}.

+In all cases, the algorithm eventually considers $u$ as a candidate for expanding $C'$, thus increasing $|C'|$ to $m+1$.
+By induction, the connected set $C$ will be constructed.
+Once $|S| = k$, or $|S| + |T| = k$, the algorithm outputs $C$ (lines 15 or 18).

-Secondly, we prove that if $G[C]$ is a connected induced subgraph of size $k$, the proposed approach outputs $C$ at most once.
-We prove this through contradiction.
-We suppose that $C$ is enumerated twice ($C'~and~C''$).
-According to the enumeration procedure, a size-$k$ subgraph can be outputted when $|S|=k$ or $|S|+|T|=k$.
-When $|S|=k$, we output a size-$k$ subgraph at a leaf node.
-When $|S|+|T|=k$, we output a size-$k$ subgraph at an inner node of an enumeration path.
-Thus, the two sets $C'$ and $C''$ may be outputted by two different enumeration paths or the same enumeration path.
+\textbf{Secondly}, we prove that if $G[C]$ is a connected induced subgraph of size $k$, the proposed approach outputs $C$ at most once.
+Assume for contradiction that a subgraph \( C \) is output twice as \( C_1 \) and \( C_2 \).
+Since solutions are output when \( |S| = k \) (leaf node) or \( |S| + |T| = k \) (internal/leaf node), so \( C_1 \) and \( C_2 \) arise from either two distinct enumeration paths or the same enumeration path.

-\textit{Case 1.} We first further assume $C'$ and $C''$ are enumerated by two enumeration paths, $P_1$ and $P_2$, respectively.
-If we track the reverse direction of $P_1$ and $P_2$, they should eventually converge at a single enumeration node $T_i$.
-In $T_i$, the left enumeration path $P_1$ of the two enumeration paths produces all connected induced subgraph(s) that includes a vertex $v_1$, while the right enumeration path $P_2$ produces all connected induced subgraph(s) that includes a vertex $v_2$ (lines 10-12, Algorithm 2).
-Furthermore, the vertex $v_2$ is marked as a closed neighbor in $F$ for the left enumeration path $P_1$.
-This implies that the left enumeration path $P_1$ outputs all size-$k$ subgraphs excluding the vertex $v_2$.
-Thus, $C'\neq C''$, we arrive at a contradiction.
+\textit{Case 1.} Assume by contradiction that the same set $C$ is output twice via two distinct enumeration paths $P_1$ and $P_2$.
+These paths must diverge at some node in the enumeration tree.
+Let $T_i$ be the deepest node that is common to both paths and assume that $P_1$ precedes $P_2$ in the execution order.
+Two subcases arise for consideration:

+1).
+In the first case, $T_i$ is the root of the enumeration tree representing the function $Main( )$, suppose $P_1$ and $P_2$ choose $u$ and $w$ respectively (line 5).
+After choosing $u$, \(u\) is marked as a forbidden vertex for all subsequent branches (line 8), including \(P_2\).
+Consequently, no connected set output along \(P_2\) can contain \(u\).

+2).
+In the second case, $T_i$ is distinct from the root representing the function $Enumerate( )$, suppose $P_1$ and $P_2$ again choose vertices $u$ and $w$ respectively (line 22).
+After choosing $u$, all remaining vertices in $F_2$, including $w$, are marked as forbidden and cannot be used in any recursive subtree below.
+Therefore, any connected set output in the left subtree, including those along $P_1$, cannot contain $w$.